braxtonhall/galvanize-scheduling/README.md

 ### Outlook Setup

+The Interview Scheduler queries for data from your Microsoft Office Enterprise account regularly to ensure that it does not store anything that's stale.
+In order for this to work, some small steps need to be taken to ensure your Enterprise account is ready.

+1. Ensure that the rooms in your office are registered as Resources on your Enterprise platform.
+An administrator can register them [here](https://admin.microsoft.com/Adminportal/Home#/ResourceMailbox).
+As well, for each room, under Resource Scheduling,
+	- Turn on "Automatically process even invitations and cancellations."
+	- Remove "Limit event duration."
+	- Open "Scheduling permissions."
+	- More information can be found [here if logged in as the resource](https://outlook.office365.com/mail/options/calendar/resourceScheduling) and [here](https://kb.wisc.edu/office365/40547#permissions).
-Ensure you have added a your employees who are candidates for conducting an interview together in an Office group.
+2. Ensure you have added a your employees who are candidates for conducting an interview together in an Office group.
 The recommended group name is `Interviewers`.
+Any group can be retrieved as "Interviewers," however the system will default to `Interviewers`.
+To change this default, refer to the Environment section below.
+3. Under your Enterprise [Azure portal's](https://portal.azure.com) OAuth scope page, open the needed Microsoft Graph API permissions.
+	1. Navigate to Home > Azure Active Directory > App registrations > App name > View API permissions
+	2. Turn on the following permissions
+	  - Calendars.ReadWrite.Shared **Delegated**
+	  - Directory.Read.All **Application**
+	  - Group.Read.All **Application**
+	  - Group.Selected **Application**
+	  - Mail.Send **Application**
+	  - Place.Read.All **Application**
+	  - User.Read.All **Application**

 ### Environment

+The application relies on several environment variables for further configuration.
+These environment variables are further detailed under the Development header, and described individually in the `.env.sample`, included in the project directory.

+Some evironment variables of note are described here.

+- **`INTERVIEWER_GROUP_NAME`**
+- **`PRODUCTION`**
+- **`TEST_SECRET_KEY`**

 ## Deployment